 Hialeah

-Meaning 'pretty prairie,' this name celebrates the beauty of open grasslands and the Cherokee understanding of diverse landscape appreciation.
+Meaning 'pretty prairie,' this name points to open grasslands and the beauty of a specific place.

 Atsadi